iblai/ibl-edx-third-party-auth-app/README.md

 This document covers installation and backend setup.
 For customer facing usage and setup see the `USAGE.md` file.

 ## Installation
-This package is meant to replace the built in `edx_third_party` auth package.
+This package is meant to replace the built in edx `third_party_auth` auth package.

 - rename the `third_party_auth` directory in `edx-platform/common/djangoapps/` to `third_party_auth_old`
-- `sudo -Hu edxapp /edx/bin/pip.edxapp install git+https://gitlab.com/iblstudios/cisco-third-party-auth`
+- `sudo -Hu edxapp /edx/bin/pip.edxapp install git+https://gitlab.com/iblstudios/ibl-edx-third-party-auth`

 ## EdX Setup
 - Become the root `sudo -i`